LOG-TAG/zcrm-oauth2/README.md

 Note that the keys in the json file are the words without `--` in the options.
 For example, for `--port` you use `port` and so on.

+### Classic use case

+You want to have an access and refresh token as fast as possible for your **self client** app.

+If you want to generate automatically the grant token, you need to run this tool in a machine with a browser installed.

+Follow this steps:

+1. Go to <https://accounts.zoho.com/developerconsole> and create your app.
+Use **http://localhost:8000/** as redirect URL

+2. Copy your _client id_ and _client secret_ and paste it in a JSON file "auth.json"

+3. Add to the JSON file the additional options you need to run for the specific authentication

+4. Run the tool and get the access and refresh tokens!

 ## Versioning